Herbal Remedies for OCD

 Final Word

 Herbal remedies for OCD are a great option for those who haven’t found success in traditional treatment.
-However, it can also be beneficial for those looking for another fighting agent in battling this condition.
-While these remedies have not been approved by the Food & Drug Administration (FDA), many have found them to be beneficial in combatting OCD.
+However, it can also benefit those looking for another fighting agent in their battle with this condition.
+While these remedies have not been approved by the Food & Drug Administration (FDA), many self-reports claim they may help.

 Still, you should consult your doctor before taking any of these herbal remedies.
 Since studies are lacking and we don’t know all the drug interactions, some of these supplements may cause further health complications.